-Aluminium Oxide and Diamond paste are both excellent abrasives for removing scratches, and if used well will bring the surface of your material back to it's original state.
+Diamond paste is an excellent abrasive for removing scratches and our preferred method, and if used well will bring the surface of your material back to it's original state.

 The depth of the scratch will determine what grade of paste to use.
 A very deep scratch for instance will require a coarser paste to begin with followed by finer pastes thereafter until the desired effect of surface finish is achieved.